CrowHugin/password-manager/README.md

 ---

-Please remind  I'm still learning and this project isn't one to take too seriously.
+Please remember  I'm still learning and this project isn't one to take too seriously.

-I'm doing it because it's fun :)
+I'm doing it because it's fun and I wanna learn :)